 Second semester juniors may be inducted into IRUSKA (meaning "warriors who win high honors").
 It recognizes students who have provided outstanding leadership to the student body and who rank in the upper half of their class.

 Other outstanding achievement awards are given for scholarship, athletic accomplishments, community service, and service to the College.
 Awards are presented and inductions are made at the Honors Convocation held in the Spring semester.

-As of Fall 2009, all residence hall rooms are wired for the new Voice over IP phone system.
+As of Fall 2009, all residence hall rooms are wired for Voice over IP phone system.
 Because there are situations where a regular “land line” phone is desired, the College provides 2 options to students for a VOIP phone: The first option is to purchase a Cisco VOIP phone from the IT Services department.
 The current cost is $135 and includes voicemail.
 Upon graduation, IT Services will buy back the phone at 50% of the purchase price.
-For more information, please contact the Telecommunications Office at (570) 321-4074 or email@example.com.
+For more information, please contact the Telecommunications Office at (570) 321-4074 or firstname.lastname@example.org.
 The second option is to sign up through an online provider such as Skype, which provides phone service through a computer or laptop.
 However, this option is NOT offered through IT Services and the College will not cover any set-up or maintenance fees charged by third-party providers.